 The opioid epidemic is a classic case of the cure being worse than the disease.
 In seeking to treat pain, doctors prescribed powerful drugs, to which many of their patients became addicted.
 Over the past two decades, opioid addiction has become widespread, destroying communities and leading people to even more dangerous substances, such as heroin.
 Physicians and researchers have thus been struggling to develop effective treatments for opioid dependence.
-One such solution is Zubsolv, a medication designed for use in maintenance therapy.
-Though effective in addressing opioid dependence, this drug is highly addictive in its own right, requiring doctors to show great caution when prescribing it.
+One such solution is Zubsolv, a medication designed for maintenance therapy.
+Though useful in addressing opioid dependence, this drug is highly addictive in its own right, requiring doctors to show great caution when prescribing it.

 ZUBSOLV® is a sublingual tablet containing naloxone and buprenorphine, two substances that block the effects of opioids on the brain.
 Patients often take this medication once a day to counter withdrawal symptoms and relieve pain.
 While other medications also use buprenorphine and naloxone, this particular brand is known for its: